20th century: Film, television and theatre

-Film as an artistic medium was created in the 20th century.
-The first modern movie theatre was established in Pittsburgh in 1905.
+Film as an artistic medium is created in the 20th century.
+The first modern movie theatre is established in Pittsburgh in 1905.
 Hollywood developed as the center of American film production.
-While the first films were in black and white, technicolor was developed in the 1920s to allow for color films.
+While the first films were in black and white, technicolor is developed in the 1920s to allow for color films.
 Sound films were developed, with the first full-length feature film, The Jazz Singer, released in 1927.
 The Academy Awards were established in 1929.
-Animation was also developed in the 1920s, with the first full-length cel animated feature film Snow White and the Seven Dwarfs, released in 1937.
-Computer-generated imagery was developed in the 1980s, with the first full-length CGI-animated film Toy Story released in 1995.
+Animation is also developed in the 1920s, with the first full-length cel animated feature film Snow White and the Seven Dwarfs, released in 1937.
+Computer-generated imagery is developed in the 1980s, with the first full-length CGI-animated film Toy Story released in 1995.